ajaysingh1920/Instagram_Credibility_Check/README.md

 # Instagram_Credibility_Check

-refer to documentation and flowchar
+refer to documentation and flowchart